Ghent: 19th century

 In the 18th and 19th centuries, Ghent's textile industry flourished again.
 Lieven Bauwens, having smuggled the industrial and factory machine plans out of England, introduced the first mechanical weaving machine on the European continent in 1800.

 The Treaty of Ghent, negotiated here and adopted on Christmas Eve 1814, formally ended the War of 1812 between Great Britain and the United States (the North American phase of the Napoleonic Wars).
 After the Battle of Waterloo, Ghent and Flanders, previously ruled from the House of Habsburg in Vienna as the Austrian Netherlands, became a part of the United Kingdom of the Netherlands with the northern Dutch for 15 years.
 In this period, Ghent established its own university (1816) and a new connection to the sea (1824–27).

 After the Belgian Revolution, with the loss of port access to the sea for more than a decade, the local economy collapsed, and the first Belgian trade union originated in Ghent.
 In 1913 there was a world exhibition in Ghent.
 As a preparation for these festivities, the Sint-Pieters railway station was completed in 1912.

 20th century

-Ghent was occupied by the Germans in both World Wars but escaped severe destruction.
+Ghent was occupied by the Germans in both world wars but escaped severe destruction.
 The life of the people and the German invaders in Ghent during World War I is described by H. Wandt in "etappenleven te Gent".
 In World War II the city was liberated by the British 7th "Desert Rats" Armoured Division and local Belgian fighters on 6 September 1944, with the northern suburbs and the industrial area cleared over the following days by the 15th (Scottish) Infantry Division.

 Geography

-After the fusions of municipalities in 1965 and 1977, the city is made up of:
+After the fusions of municipalities in 1965 and 1977, the city is made up of following sub-municipalities: